nayla-capobianco/Adidas-Sales/README.md

 DATA RELEVANCE: This dataset is very important for the project because we are going to study the Adidas market.

-Data profile

 ## Consider limitations and ethics.

 Considering that our data is a large sample, we must be cautious when interpreting the results and making projections.
 From an ethical perspective, we do not identify risks with data.

-## descripción general del Proyecto: Adidas sales
+## Descripción general del Project: Adidas sales

 With the information of adidas salts in the United States for the years 2020-2021 we need a summary of what happened on Adidas can happen in the following